mattbrictson/tomo/CONTRIBUTING.md

 ### Working on code

-- You will need docker to run the full suite of tests (although this is not required)
 - Run `bundle install` to install dependencies
 - `bin/console` opens an irb console if you need a REPL to try things out
 - `bundle exec tomo` will run your working copy of tomo